-Download the book for free between June 28th and July 1st, Thursday through Sunday.
+Download the book for free on Monday, August 6th.
 Click on the cover below:

 Today, we’re sitting down with Lindy Spencer, author of THE BOOMERANG EFFECT.
 She’s smarty, funny, and driven- the perfect trifecta!
 Take off your slippers, pick up your cup of coffee, and enjoy getting to know this soon-to-be, familiar face.

 Tell us a little bit about your novel, THE BOOMERANG EFFECT.
 Share a favorite line/passage with us and anything else we should know.

 I’m so excited to talk about my book!
 It’s the perfect murder, several times over, and the best part is nobody knows!!
 Well, except the person behind it all, but that’s a given, right?
 My favorite quote is by Andrea Parker, one of my characters.
 She said, “Karma is a well-thrown boomerang.”
 I have to agree.
 Karma will always come back and get you when you throw something out there that deserves retribution.
 The Boomerang Effect has karma woven through and tucked in every corner.